Summit County Real Estate Statistics – Median Sales Prices, Inventory Levels Number of Homes Sold

 “How’s the Summit County real estate market?”

-Here’s data by area:
+Here’s the Average Sold Price data by town:

-Of course, each area, subdivision and subset of the market tells a slightly different story.
+This is just a sample of the data we can analyze for your particular wants and needs.
+Each area, subdivision and subset of the market tells a slightly different story.
 Whether you are considering buying or selling, I’m always happy to provide a detailed analytical perspective on any specific complex or subdivision you are interested in.
 Just email me to request a customized market report.
 This report will feature properties currently for sale, properties under contract and sold properties, along with year-to-date and historic sales and trends.

 Percent of List Price to Sold Price